 - Lack of appetite

-- Loss of interest to the surrounding and most activities
+- Loss of interest in the surroundings and most activities

 - Lack of motivation